4troDev/4troDev/README.md

 - 👨‍💻 All of my projects are available in my [**Github**](https://github.com/4troDev) Profile as well as my [**Portfolio**](https://4troDev.com)
 <!-- Projects Location: end -->

-- 💬 **Ask me about:** How my Leaning to code Journey is going ill be happy to tell you and provide you with tips on how to learn yourself.
+- 💬 **Ask me about:** How my learning to code Journey will. be happy to tell you and provide you with tips on how to learn yourself.
 ---
 <!-- Github Icons: START-->
 <h2>🌐 Connect with me</h2>